Guidelines for contributors, review copies & event coverage

 Submitting your books, CDs & DVDs for review

-Caribbean Beat reviews forthcoming, new and recent books, music, film and other material for and about the Caribbean for a wide cross-section of readers of Caribbean interest.
-The material submitted typically should as yet unreleased, and/or not more than 6–12 months old.
+Caribbean Beat reviews new, recent, and forthcoming books, music, films, and other select material for and about the Caribbean, and/or of Caribbean interest.
+The material submitted typically should be as yet unreleased, and/or not more than 6–12 months old.
 Some exceptions may be made in compelling circumstances.
-Scholarly works typically is only reviewed when they might be relevant to non-specialist readers.
+Scholarly works typically are only reviewed when they might be relevant to non-specialist readers.

-If you are a publisher or copyright holder of qualifying material and you would like to submit your title for consideration, please send two copies of the work with a cover sheet or letter — clearly listing the title (and subtitle where appropriate), author’s/artist’s name, publisher’s/producer’s name and full contact information, release date, price, as well as a biography of the artist and any other relevant details — to:
+If you are a publisher or copyright holder of qualifying books, music, or films — or other material that you would like to propose, and which we may consider without commitment — please send us an email query at the first instance clearly listing the title (and subtitle where appropriate), author’s/artist’s name, publisher’s/producer’s name and full contact information, release date, price, as well as a biography of the artist and any other relevant details.
+Should the title be appropriate for review consideration, we will then ask you to send a digital copy of the work to us.

 For more, feel free to contact us.